-2.1 A Complaint alleging a potential Breach of the Code or Research Misconduct must be made in writing to the Research Integrity Officer in the Office of Research Ethics, Compliance and Integrity (researchintegrity@adelaide.edu.au).

-- Complaints received by other members of the University should be forwarded to the Research Integrity Officer. - If appropriate, a Complaint can also be made to an Authorised Disclosure Officer under the Whistleblower Policy, or to the Office of Public Integrity under the Public Interest Disclosure Act 2018 (SA).
+- 2.1 A Complaint alleging a potential Breach of the Code or Research Misconduct must be made in writing to Research Integrity in the Office of Research Ethics, Compliance and Integrity (researchintegrity@adelaide.edu.au). - Complaints received by other members of the University should be forwarded to Research Integrity. - If appropriate, a Complaint can also be made to an Authorised Disclosure Officer under the Public Interest Disclosure Policy, or to the Office of Public Integrity under the Public Interest Disclosure Act 2018 (SA).